 Two groups of Youth walk through the forest.
 They discuss how they heard from their grandmother, Paloma, the story about Miranette’s courageous journey, and about the wisdom she gained.

 The Youth believe they see Miranette and run into the audience to meet her.
-A Woman from the audience comes up on stage and invites the curious to come up and take a better look.
+A Woman from the audience comes up on stage and invites the curious to come up.

 Curtain.
 The End.